How to Sell Your Business?

-One of the byproducts of the experiences of other business owners who have attempted to complete the sale of their business and run into difficulties is the lessons that others can glean from those negotiations.
-A wise business owner who is looking to sell his or her company in 2016 can do two valuable things: work with an experienced business broker and take advantage of the opportunity to learn from peers who have tried and failed or—better yet—have sold their business successfully in the recent past.
+One of the byproducts for a business owner looking to sell their business is the lessons they can learn from those negotiations.
+To help a business owner looking to sell their company, they can do two valuable things: work with an experienced business broker and take advantage of peers who have tried and failed or—better yet—have sold their business successfully.

-The International Business Broker Association (IBBA) and M&A Source, business owner respondents concerning businesses marketed and sold in the U.S. The survey research looked at businesses listed for sale and sold during the second quarter of 2023 with a value of up to $2 million and those with a value between $2 million and $50 million.
+The International Business Broker Association (IBBA) and M&A Source conducted the research.
+The research was conducted with business owners looking to sell their businesses in the U.S. The survey looked at listed companies for sale and sold during the second quarter of 2023 with a value of up to $2 million and those between $2 million and $50 million.

 Grow the Size of Your Business

 Online Services is currently the exception rather than the rule in business valuation when selling.
-You shouldn’t have unrealistic expectations and don’t expect your business to be valued by a buyer much above the normal EBITDA Multiple ranges that are customary to businesses similar in size to yours.
-Research does, however, show that if you grow the size of your business, its perceived value by purchasers will increase.
+You shouldn’t have unrealistic expectations and don’t expect your business value from a buyer to be much above the normal EBITDA.
+Multiple ranges are customary to businesses similar in size to yours.
+However, research shows that if you grow the size of your business, its perceived value by purchasers will increase.
 For example, growing a business to a $5 million valuation will go a long way toward achieving that goal.
-The IBBA survey showed that there weren’t any buyers asking for seller financing when the purchase price of the company was more than $5 million.
-However, for businesses with purchase prices from $500,000 to $1 million, about 20% of the buyers needed the seller to accept partial payment in a Seller’s Note Receivable.
+The IBBA survey shows that there were not any buyers asking for seller financing when the company’s purchase price was more than $5 million.
+However, for businesses with purchase prices from $500,000 to $1 million, about 20% of the buyers needed the Seller to accept partial payment in a Seller’s Note Receivable.

-Business sales with purchase prices from $5 million to $50 million continue to have a large number of earnouts.
-Adding an earn-out agreement, which is a type of contingency payment, into the contract terms may occur because the buyer and seller need to bridge the valuation gap.
-It’s paid by the buyer to the seller when specific predefined post-closing events (performance targets) are achieved.
+Business sales with purchase prices from $5 million to $50 million continue to have many earnouts.
+Adding an earn-out agreement, a type of contingency payment, into the contract terms may occur because the buyer and Seller need to bridge the valuation gap.
+The buyer pays the Seller when specific predefined post-closing events (performance targets) are achieved.
 This can be especially helpful when the business is growing quickly.

 Most Acquisitions are by First Time Business Buyers

-It’s interesting to note that the IBBA survey showed that first-time buyers and serial entrepreneurs led all other types of business buyers during the Q2 of 2023 for businesses under $1 million and those from $2 million to $5 million in valuation.
-Strategic buyers made up the majority of the sector of businesses valued between $1 million and $2 million, and 50% of all businesses valued between $5 million and $50 million were acquired by private equity firms.
-The rest in that purchase price range consisted evenly of strategic buyers and existing business owners who were looking for additional new business opportunities.
+Interestingly, the IBBA survey showed that first-time buyers and serial entrepreneurs led all other types of business buyers during the Q2 of 2023 for businesses under $1 million and those from $2 million to $5 million in valuation.
+Strategic buyers made up most of the sector of businesses valued between $1 million and $2 million, and 50% of all businesses valued between $5 million and $50 million were acquired by private equity firms.
+The rest of the purchase price range consists evenly of strategic buyers and existing business owners looking for new business opportunities.

-The survey results emphasize the notion that first-time business buyers may not possess the business savvy and financial education, in addition to relevant business experience, to consider the myriad of details and pitfalls in the purchase process, due diligence, and negotiations.
-An experienced business broker will advise a prospective business purchaser of all of the nuances and caveats of private business financial reporting.
-With this in mind, a seller should also have a veteran broker to support his or her side of the deal.
-A knowledgeable business advisor can eliminate much of the uncertainty and anxiety for a business seller.
-Think of it like going to court and representing yourself, when the opposition has hired a big gun from the most prestigious law firm in town.
-Level the playing field and partner with a business broker to streamline the entire process and best prepare the business for a favorable result in a sale and increase the chances of closing the deal.
+The survey results emphasize that first-time buyers may not possess the business savvy, financial education, or relevant business experience to consider the myriad of details and pitfalls in the purchase process, due diligence, and negotiations.
+An experienced business broker will advise a prospective business purchaser of the nuances and caveats of private business financial reporting.
+With this in mind, a Seller’s’s should have a veteran broker to support their side of the deal.
+A knowledgeable business advisor can eliminate uncertainty and anxiety for a business Seller’s’s.
+Think of it as going to court and representing yourself when the opposition hires a big gun from the most prestigious law firm.
+Level the playing field and partner with a business broker to streamline the entire process, prepare the business for a favorable result in a sale, and increase the chances of closing the deal.

 Seller Mistakes That Blew the Deal

-Here’s an incredible statistic: 78% of the deals valued at less than $500,000 were terminated without closing during 2023 Q2.
-The IBBA survey compiled a list of the biggest mistakes sellers made that hurt their chances of completing the sale.
+Here’s an incredible statistic: 78% of deals with a value less than $500,000 were terminated without closing during 2023 Q2.
+The IBBA survey compiled a list of sellers’ biggest mistakes that hurt their chances of completing the sale.

 - Unrealistic Seller Expectations;